 It can be quite a difficult opening to meet and here are a few reasons why it might also work for you:

 If you are the kind of player who doesn’t like to keep things quiet with the black pieces, then this might be the opening for you.
-Black has some dangerous ideas at his disposal and things can go quite smooth if white is not prepared for them.
+Black has some dangerous ideas at his disposal.
+Things also can go quite smooth if white is not prepared for them.

-Usually black is in no danger to become under attack and is actually the one who can unleash one on the kingside.
-Typical ideas include starting a pawn storm on the kingside with …g5, gaining more space on this side and eventually break white’s defenses.
+Usually, black is in no danger to become under attack and is actually the one who can unleash one on the kingside.
+Typical ideas include starting a pawn storm on the kingside with …g5, gaining more space on this side, and eventually breaking white’s defenses.
 There are plenty of games that black has won in this manner and a quick search in the database will reveal many beautiful attacks that ended in black’s favor.

 In spite of the fact that black is usually somewhat restrained in the opening choice, this defense allows you to choose from a variety of plans.